brettchalupa/projectbook/src/web-components/music-player.md

 ## Spec

-This could be something like this:
+The mark-up could be something like this:

 ``` html
 <music-player>